kr4g/Klotho/README.md

 If you want to use AlloPy with AlloLib Playground, first install AlloLib Playground [https://github.com/AlloSphere-Research-Group/allolib_playground](here).

 1. **Clone the Repository**:
-   First, clone the AlloPy repository (into the `./allolib_playground/` directory of your system if you want to work with AlloLib/Gamma).
-Use the following command in your terminal or command prompt:
+   First, clone the AlloPy repository (into the `/allolib_playground/` directory of your system if you want to work with AlloLib/Gamma) by running the following command in your terminal or command prompt:

    ```
    git clone https://github.com/your-repo/AlloPy.git